Sugar-free Lime Popsicles (low carb & dairy free)

 Its name is associated with the Florida Keys where you can find many Key Lime treats and drinks.

-They key lime is typically green when picked, but yellow when ripe.
+Key limes are typically green when picked, but yellow when ripe.

-Adding the gelatin will make the popsicles creamier — without it your popsicles will be harder and icier in texture but still amazing.
+- Adding the gelatin will make the popsicles creamier.
+Without it, your popsicles will be harder and icier in texture but still amazing.

-Agar agar powder can be substituted for the gelatin although I have not tested this.
+- Agar agar powder can be substituted for the gelatin although I have not tested this.

-Whichever version you choose you will not be disappointed!
+- Whichever version you choose you will not be disappointed!

 - Chocolate Almond Chip Coconut Milk Ice Cream